driskell/log-courier/README.md

 * Extra event fields, arrays and hashes on a per file basis
 * Fast and secure transmission of logs using TLS with both server and client certificate verification
+* Secure transmission of logs via CurveZMQ to multiple receivers simultaneously (optional, requires ZeroMQ 4+)
+* Plaintext transmission over plain ZMQ and TCP when security is not required
 * Multiline codec to combine multiple lines into single events prior to shipping
+* Load multiple configuration files from a directory for ease of use with configuration management
-* Reload configuration without restarting
+* Reload the configuration without restarting

-* A ruby gem to enable fast and secure transmission of logs between Logstash instances
+Log Courier integrates with Logstash using an event receiver ruby gem.
+An event sender ruby gem is also available to allow fast and secure transmission between two Logstash instances.
-* Transmission of logs via CurveZMQ to multiple receivers simultaneously (optional, requires ZeroMQ 4+)

 ## Installation